kirbyj/vPhon/README.md

 ## Thank You

-Thanks to Doug Cooper, Paul Sidwell, Marc Brunelle, Mark Alves, and Luke Bradley for many useful comments and suggestions, and to [Branislav Gerazov](https://github.com/gerazov) and Jia-Cing Ruan (阮家慶) for their help with the Python 3 port.
+Thanks to Doug Cooper, Paul Sidwell, Marc Brunelle, Mark Alves, James Myers, and Luke Bradley for many useful comments and suggestions, and to [Branislav Gerazov](https://github.com/gerazov) and Jia-Cing Ruan (阮家慶) for their help with the Python 3 port.
 Any errors or inconsistencies are, of course, mine alone, but I would love to hear about them.

 ## References